 Discover the laidback capital of Thimphu, stroll rural villages and trek to the symbol of Bhutan, the stunning Tigers Nest Monastery.
 The tour is arranged to coincide with two colourful and fast-paced festivals, or tsechus: Thimphu Tsechu located in the bustling capital of the country and the Thangbi Mani Tsechu located in the remote Bumthang Valley.
 Enjoy the freedom to experience a fascinating Bhutanese tradition and experience all the wonders of this little known Himalayan paradise.

 Fly Druk Air to Paro, Bhutan.
 On a clear day the panoramic views of the Himalaya are sensational, including Everest.
 Meet on arrival and transfer to Thimphu passing through spectacular mountain scenery.
 Thimphu is a small, charming capital city in the heart of the Himalayas—all the houses and buildings are painted and constructed in traditional Bhutanese style.
-This evening enjoy a lecture from a guest speaker on the Bhutanese concept of Gross National Happiness (GNH) after which there is free time to stroll around the capital city and explore the popular night markets.
-(B/D)
+This evening enjoy a lecture from a guest speaker on the Bhutanese concept of Gross National Happiness (GNH) after which there may be free time to stroll around the capital city and explore the popular night markets.
+(B/L/D)

 This morning drive to the scenic Phobjikha Valley, passing through forests of oak trees and rhododendrons.
 Arrive and head out for a walk along the Gangtey Nature Trail, an easy walk through flower meadows and past imposing Gangtey Goemba emerging from a forest to a viewpoint of the black necked crane feeding ground.
 There is also the chance to visit the black necked crane information centre.
 Overnight Phobjikha.
 (B/L/D)

-Further touring will be done to any sights missed before taking the short flight back to Paro.
+If time allows, further touring will be done to any sights missed before taking the short flight back to Paro.
 This afternoon can be spent exploring Paro town, visit a traditional farmhouse or try out the national sport, archery.
 (B/L/D)

 An early start today!
 Start the hike to Takstang, or iconic Tiger's Nest Monastery, which sits perched high on a cliff overlooking the Paro Valley.
 The hike is a steep walk taking 2-2 ½ hours climbing through beautiful pine forests with many trees festooned with fluttering prayer flags.
 Stop for light refreshments at the Taktsang Jakhang (cafeteria) and then walk a short distance until you gain an incredible view of the Monastery perched precariously on the edge of the sheer 800m cliff!